U.S. Packaging EPR Fee Calculator

 Annual Fee = Tonnage × Base Rate per Ton × Eco-Modulation Multiplier

-To use the interactive tool on the homepage:
+To use the tool above:

 The tool covers 16 material categories and every enacted state, and recalculates instantly as you change inputs.